gochanadev/floasis-items-react/README.md

 - add your web3 storage API key

-### Set up constants.ts
-This is a file where we keep some more data that establishes your unique project variables.
-- open the 'constants.ts' file (lib -> constants.js) and update the data relevant to your app like title

 ### Run on emulator
 - Setup scripts
 Deploy contracts and run various transactions against the emulator: